Skip to main content

 Phylum Cnidaria

-• Which of the following invertebrates is most closely related to the vertebrates?
+• Which invertebrates are most closely related to vertebrates?

 Cephalochordates, such as lancelets, are most closely related to vertebrates.